-The formula rent involves basing rent on 30% of your adjusted gross income and the number of persons in your family.
+The rent calculation involves basing rent on 30% of your adjusted gross income and the number of persons in your family.
 PMHA is required by law to monitor your family income and size so that the amount of rent can be determined.
 The Housing Authority requires that any changes in income or family composition must be reported within ten days.
+Medical expense changes can also be reported if a tenant wishes to have a redetermination done as an interim change.